Locations:

 Place your phone, tablet or computer on a level surface

 Make sure your provider can see your face and your upper chest.
 Unless you’re really feeling poorly, try to stay upright and seated during your visit, and don’t move from one room to another.
-This will allow your provider to evaluate you similar as they do in the office.
+This will allow your provider to evaluate you similarly as they do in the office.
 When you’re speaking, your care provider will examine the way your chest moves and if your facial muscles are moving synchronously.

 Take notes during your visit

-Keep track of important information, tips and after-visit care guidelines (and in most cases, providers might even send you a list of after-visit care tips with a more detailed summary of your visit).
-It’s also helpful to have a penlight or a flashlight on-hand so that you can spotlight areas on your body where you may have a rash or injury.
+It’s also helpful to have a penlight or a flashlight on hand so that you can spotlight areas on your body where you may have a rash or injury.
 Or you can take a picture of the affected area and ask the medical assistant how to send it to your provider.

 Host your virtual visits alone with little background noise

 If possible, have someone else care for young children or animals in another room so you and your provider can focus on your visit.
-You don’t want to have your virtual visit, say, in a coffee shop, in a kitchen while someone is cooking, or outside where there’s a running lawn mower.
-Noise can not only disrupt the call but make it more difficult for the provider to diagnose your situation.
-Guests or family members should also wait in another room until your appointment is over unless they’re in the room to assist or provide additional information for your virtual visit.
-As sensitive information will be discussed during your visit, this can help protect your privacy and get the same level of one-on-one care you would get if you were to come into an office.
+You don’t want to have your virtual visit, say, in a coffee shop, in a kitchen while someone is cooking or outside where there’s a running lawn mower.
+Noise can not only disrupt the call, but also make it more difficult for the provider to diagnose your situation.

 Keep in mind the audio may be delayed

 This may happen on your end or your provider’s end, particularly if there’s a poor internet connection.
 This can cause the flow of your conversation to be a little bit slower.
-Use shorter sentences and allow more pauses in the conversation so that your medical provider doesn’t miss anything you say.
+Use shorter sentences and allow more pauses in the conversation so your medical provider doesn’t miss anything you say.

 What to expect during a virtual doctor appointment

-Healthcare providers who offer virtual visits are able to give the same level of quality care using telemedicine that you would receive if you were to come into an office in-person.
+Healthcare providers who offer virtual visits are able to give the same level of quality care using telemedicine that you would receive if you were to come into an office in person.

 “By design, virtual appointments help people get the care they need in the timeliest way possible,” emphasizes Dr. Rood.